Health Service Executive ransomware attack: Legal action

 On 25 June 2021, High Court judge Tony O'Connor was told that approximately 27 files stolen from the HSE were placed on a malware analysis service VirusTotal in late May.
-VirusTotal is owned and run by Chronicle Security Ireland Ltd, it's US parent Chronicle LLC and ultimately Google.
-The stolen files included confidential patient information and was downloaded 23 times before the files were removed in 25 May.
+VirusTotal is owned and run by Chronicle Security Ireland Ltd, its US parent Chronicle LLC and ultimately Google.
+The stolen files included confidential patient information and was downloaded 23 times before the files were removed on 25 May.

 The defendants – Chronicle Security Ireland and Chronicle LLC – said they wanted to help the HSE as much as possible, but for data protection reasons cannot hand material over unless a court orders them.
 Therefore, the HSE sought Norwich Pharmacal orders against the defendants to require them to provide information on those who uploaded or downloaded the stolen information.
 The orders would require the defendants to supply the HSE with the unknown users' email addresses, phone numbers, IP addresses or physical addresses.

 The HSE's national director for operation performance and integration – Joe Ryan – said the HSE became aware that the Financial Times had published an article referring to stolen data and mentioning a link to stolen data.
 The HSE sought the return of the stolen data and an explanation to the link location but the Financial Times indicated it had received the information from a confidential source which they refused to reveal.

 On 20 May 2021, the HSE had obtained a court order restraining any processing, publishing, sharing or selling of stolen data.
 When the Financial Times received a copy of the order, they handed over the information they got from the source to the HSE computer security advisers.
 Analysis of this material revealed that the stolen data had been uploaded to VirusTotal.

 Ryan said that after they were contacted, the defendants deleted the stolen data from their servers.

 Counsel for the HSE told the judge that the matter was urgent but hoped that the matter could be finalised when the matter next comes before the court.
 The defendant's lawyers said they were unlikely to oppose any order in an agreed form from the HSE to disclose information.
 The judge, on an ex parte basis, granted counsel permission to serve short notice of the proceedings on the defendants and resumed the matter the following week.

 Notification of affected people

 On 9 February 2023, it was revealed that over 32,000 notification letters were issued to people who had their data stolen in the cyber attack.
 More than 100,000 letters are to be sent to people affected by the attack by April 2023.
-Dáil Éireann's Public Accounts Committe examined the financial impact and heard that the immediate response cost the Department of Health €1 million and cost the HSE €53 million.
+Dáil Éireann's Public Accounts Committee examined the financial impact and heard that the immediate response cost the Department of Health €1 million and cost the HSE €53 million.